When choosing a kitchen countertop material, the two most popular and versatile options are porcelain stoneware and laminate.

 Laminate has the defect of being susceptible to heat damage and stains.
 A number of substances and pigments contained in certain foods or liquids can permanently stain laminate surfaces.

-On the other hand, porcelain stoneware countertops are extremely resistant to thermal shock and stains
+On the other hand, porcelain stoneware countertops are extremely resistant to thermal shock and stains.

 In fact, you can safely place hot pots and pans or kitchen utensils on the surface, without risk of damage.
 Since porcelain stoneware is waterproof, it is also less likely to be stained by food or beverages.